-For more information, check our website or call 401-863-9637 or 3-1438
+For more information, check our website or call 401-863-9637

 Listening Session Initiative for Students: The Department of Public Safety (DPS) offers informal opportunities for an intimate conversation with department leadership through our new Listening Session Initiative.
 Our intent is to be fully present and to listen; no cameras, no media, no agenda.